levicap/Portfolio/README.md

 All VSCode related components can be found in the `components` folder.
 To change the content of the portfolio, check out the `pages` folder.
 To add or remove pages, modify `components/Sidebar.jsx` and `components/Tabsbar.jsx`.

-## Next.js Resources

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub
-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.